-Knowing when and where to add to your property portfolio can be a minefield.
-That’s why we’re starting 2020 by looking at the UK Buy-to-Let market, with a view to finding the country’s best places to invest in the year ahead.
+Knowing when and where to add to your UK property portfolio can be a minefield.
+That’s why we’re starting 2020 by looking at the UK Buy-to-Let market, with a view to finding the country’s best places to invest in UK property for the year ahead.

 Where is the smart money going?